Sex after a C-section: Everything you need to know

 Activity levels can also affect this period of bleeding.
 If the amount of blood suddenly increases, it may mean that a woman is doing too much too quickly after surgery.

-For 1 or 2 weeks after cesarean delivery, a woman may also notice some periodic, minor bleeding from the incision site.
+For 1 or 2 weeks after the C-section, a woman may also notice some periodic, minor bleeding from the incision site.

 Strenuous activity, including sex, can increase the risk of opening the incision or experiencing a blood clot.